In this project you will write a simple calculator program. You may

 If your code isn't working as expected, try opening up Firefox's error console to check for (potentially) helpful error messages.
 If you get stuck, don't hesitate to ask the instructor or a teaching assistant for help.

-In this project you will add a simple calculator to your page.
+In this project you will create a simple calculator in a new page.
 Your calculator will prompt the user for two numbers and then display the sum, the product, the difference, and the quotient of those two numbers.
 A sample session might look like the following:

 [prompt] Please enter the first number. [user enters] 3 [prompt] Please enter the second number. [user enters] 4 [Output] 3 + 4 = 7 3 - 4 = -1 3 * 4 = 12 3 / 4 = .75